FoldingAtHome/siegetank-backend/docs/tutorial.rst

     stream = target.add_stream(files=data, scv='vspg11')
     > <stream 6918e316-5c6f-425d-8c1e-902f4b0ba144:vspg11 s:OK f:0>

-If you'd like to tag your stream with additional files (such as PDB files) that are not used by cores:
+If you'd like (and you should), you can tag your stream with additional files (such as PDB files) that are not used by cores:

 .. sourcecode:: python